Ending Demand – Raising Healthy Boys

 "The Mask You Live In" A documentary that follows boys and young men as they negotiate society's narrow definition of masculinity, and how we can raise a healthier generation.
 A part of the Representation Project from director, Jennifer Siebel Newsom.
 Host a community screening complete with discussion guide.

-"Bought and Sold: The New Fight Against Teen Sex Trafficking" radio documentary by American Radio Works, 2016.
+"Bought and Sold: The New Fight Against Teen Trafficking", 2016.
 Starting at about minute 27:55, there is significant discussion of how to end the demand for trafficking.

-"The Trauma Economy: The Demand for Sex Trafficking and the Fight to End it" published on the Forbes website on January 27, 2016.
+"The Demand for Trafficking and the Fight to End it" published on the Forbes website on January 27, 2016.

-"Voices of Safe Harbor: Survivor and Youth Input for Minnesota's Model Protocol on Sexual Exploitation and Sex Trafficking of Youth" published by Hennepin County, the Sexual Violence Justice Institute, and the Ramsey County Attorney's Office, 2015.
+"Voices of Safe Harbor: Survivor and Youth Input for Minnesota's Model Protocol on Exploitation and Trafficking of Youth", 2015.
 There is a section on "Exploiters and Buyers" starting on page 41.

 What the Evangelical Lutheran Church in America Says

-Address the demand for what the system of sexual exploitation offers.
-One way for congregations to address the demand stimulated by the sex industry is to provide safe settings for men, women, and youth to talk about their attitudes toward and struggles with prostitution, pornography, stripping, and appropriate uses of the Internet...
-Uncommon as such conversations may be in congregations, they are vital if the baptized are going to find support in the Church to resist our culture's ready acceptance of these practices.
+Address the demand for what the system of exploitation offers.
+One way for congregations to address this issue is to provide safe settings for men, women, and youth to talk about their attitudes toward and struggles with pornography, stripping, and appropriate uses of the Internet...
+Uncommon as such conversations may be in congregations, they are vital if the baptized are going to find support in the Church to resist our society's ready acceptance of these practices.
 The Church Council urges congregations and men's, women's, and youth organizations to be pioneers in creating possibilities for this discussion to occur. (pg.
 8)

 “We believe all people are created equally in the image of God.
 Every individual is dependent upon God, and all share in the God-given vocation to contribute their gifts to help all of creation flourish.” (pg.
 2)